Keys to a Successful Small Business Saturday

 Held the Saturday after Thanksgiving, Small Business Saturday is strategically sandwiched between two other big shopping holidays: Black Friday and Cyber Monday.
 Together, the three days contribute to a boost in sales and traffic as consumers get a head start on holiday shopping.

-Whether you’re a seasoned Small Business Saturday pro, or this is your first year giving it a try, make sure you’re ready to go on November 24 with these safety and strategy tips:
+Whether you’re a seasoned Small Business Saturday pro, or this is your first year giving it a try, make sure you’re ready to go this year with these safety and strategy tips:

 Use social media to show consumers what makes your business unique.
 If you’re offering special sales or promotions in honor of Small Business Saturday, showcase them in advance to generate excitement.